Coffeekraken/coffeekraken/packages/websites/coffeekraken-io/src/doc/01-config/01-overview.md

 # Configuration overview

-All the Coffeekraken echosystem is builded on the same simple and efficient configuration principle.
+All the Coffeekraken ecosystem is build on the same simple and efficient configuration principle.

-> The package that correspond to this system is [@coffeekraken/s-sugar-config](https:/www.npmjs.com/package/@coffeekraken/s-sugar-config)
+> The package that correspond to this system is [@coffeekraken/s-sugar-config]/@coffeekraken/s-sugar-config/doc/readme)

 This configuration system has as it's center principles these points: